abopen/umtrx-open-case/README.md

 * PDF
 * DXF

-Note that if using the PDF the only pieces that are required are the two large and two smaller rectangles in the centre of the page.
+Note design was revised and modified in Illustrator CS5 using PDF as source.

 ## Material and cutting

-Designed to be laser cut from 3mm clear acrylic.
+Designed to be laser cut from 3mm clear colourless acrylic.

 ## Cooling